1991 Rhineland-Palatinate state election

-The 1991 Rhineland-Palatinate state election was held on 21 April 1991 to elect the members of the Landtag of Rhineland-Palatinate.
+The 1991 Rhineland-Palatinate state election in Germany was held on 21 April 1991 to elect the members of the Landtag of Rhineland-Palatinate.
 The incumbent coalition government of the Christian Democratic Union (CDU) and Free Democratic Party (FDP) led by Minister-President Carl-Ludwig Wagner was defeated, losing its majority.
 The Social Democratic Party (SPD) moved into first place, forming a coalition with the FDP.
 SPD leader Rudolf Scharping was subsequently elected as Minister-President.

 This election marked several changes in the state history:

 First, a change in the state election system.
 Previous elections were held purely proportionally, however, from that election on, the elections were held more in line with the federal mixed-member proportional representation, with both direct constituencies and proportional representation.

 Secondly, from 1991 on, the Landtag became elected for five years instead of the previous four.

-Thirdly, the election marked a shift in the state's political alignment: for 44 years (1947-1991) the state had been governed by CDU, with CDU coming first in every election As of 2023, the state has been continuously governed by SPD since the election.
+Thirdly, the election marked a shift in the state's political alignment: for 44 years (1947-1991) the state had been governed by CDU, with CDU coming first in every election.
+After this election, CDU would not come first nor partake in any state governments again before 2026.